R3V1Z3/alexa-cheats/alexa-cheats.md

 ## Internet Memes
 - "Alexa, do you even lift, bro?"
 - "Alexa, come at me bro."
+- "Alexa, do a barrel roll."
 - "Alexa, what color is the dress?"
 - "Alexa, don't listen to him!"

-## Holiday greetings and references
+## Holiday Greetings and References
 - "Alexa, sing Happy Birthday!"
 - "Alexa, Merry Christmas!"
 - "Alexa, Happy Christmas!"